Trdat (architect)

 Trdat the Architect (Տրդատ ճարտարապետ, circa 940s – 1020) was the chief architect of the Bagratid kings of Armenia, and most notable for his design of the cathedral at Ani and his reconstruction of the dome of Hagia Sophia in Constantinople.

 Work

-Armenia

 Trdat was active in Armenia before and after his reconstruction of the Hagia Sophia.
 In 961, Ashot III moved his capital from Kars to the great city of Ani where he assembled new palaces and rebuilt the walls.
 The Catholicosate was moved to the Argina district in the suburbs of Ani where Trdat completed the building of the Catholicosal palace and the Mother Cathedral of Ani.
 This cathedral offers an example of a cruciform domed church within a rectangular plan.
 Trdat is also believed to have designed or supervised the construction of Surb Nshan (Holy Sign, completed in 991), the oldest structure at Haghpat Monastery.